 - its genres

-- and the approx. age recommendation (for children or YA titles).
+- the approx. age recommendation (for children or YA titles).

-- Your rating of the book e.g. 4 out of 5.
+- and your rating of the book e.g. 4 out of 5.

 Break up your main reading into sections, including: